cotruongsg/NewsApp/README.md

 Goal of Project:

-Create a project to with external API (newsAPI) to search the breaking news from multiple different News online sources on the Internet as General , Technology , Health topics , etc..
+Create a project with external API (newsAPI) to search the breaking news from multiple different News online sources on the Internet as General , Technology , Health topics , etc..

 API Using: